robbintt/popup-openvpn/README.md

 Give all your non-technical friends a free VPN!

+#### Why?

+Companies like verizon, AT&T, and Comcast already have developed tools to sell police bulk access to your data without a warrant.
+Isn't this illegal spying?
+Not if your internet provider does it as a service!

+Do you want every corrupt government contractor having access to your personal browser history?
+Right now, they often do.

 #### Installation Guide

 1. [Make an account and get a $10 free credit at digital ocean](https://m.do.co/c/a4d54c9e5004)